EBRD to launch funding in Greece, promoting enterprise

 Formed in 1991 by rich industrial powers including the European Union and United States to promote market economies in the former Soviet bloc, the bank has set no limit on how much funding it will provide in Greece.

-In Romania, a somewhat smaller economy, the EBRD invested 592 million euros ($662 million) last year.
+In Romania, a somewhat smaller economy, the EBRD invested 592 million euros (430 million pounds) last year.

 "By concentrating on the private sector we are seeking to actively contribute to the reform and recovery of the country’s economy," he said.
 The German and French governments, he said, had strongly supported the EBRD getting involved in Greece, where the public sector is larger than many other EU states.

 "Some think the EBRD business model could be particularly helpful in Greece," Chakrabarti said.
-The cash available is small compared to the 240-billion-euro state bailout program.
+The cash available is small compared to the 240-billion-euro state bailout programme.

 The Greek government, keen for growth to curb massive unemployment and help pay down its debts, welcomed the move.